 Although these types of cases are growing, they are nevertheless usually difficult to prove.
 In many cases, the issues boil down to a he said-she said dispute, which can pose many challenges for the plaintiff/business owner.
 Furthermore, an individual has a right to make statements as long as they are true.
 When it comes to online reviews based on opinion, it can be difficult to distinguish exaggeration from misrepresentation.

 On the other hand, defamation can be extremely costly for a business owner, as the cases above demonstrate.
 If a customer is deliberately attempting to destroy a company’s reputation, it may very well be worth pursuing a lawsuit.
 In these cases, it is very important to work closely with a business attorney who can help you explore the potential costs and benefits of pursuing litigation.

 Roseville, California Business Lawyers

 Do you want to know more about protecting your business and achieving your goals?
 Our attorneys are here to help.
-Call Yee Law Group, PC, PC today at (916) 599-7297 to speak to an experienced business lawyer about your needs and goals.
+Call Yee Law Group Inc., PC today at (916) 599-7297 to speak to an experienced business lawyer about your needs and goals.

 This website has been prepared by Yee Law Group Inc., PC for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.